 You can hire the worker as an employee, but that does require quite a bit of effort or the use of a third party to run a local payroll.
-The other alternative is to hire them as an independent contractor, either for short term projects or a full-time role.
+The other alternative is to hire them as an independent contractor, either for short-term projects or full-time roles.

 Here are some of the benefits of hiring contractors: